-For most men living with cancer, the disease itself may not impact fertility.
-The exceptions to this include cancers that directly affect the testicles or the pituitary gland—the gland that produces hormones affecting fertility and sperm production.
-For example, testicular cancer can directly impact fertility and reduce sperm production in men.
+Cancer itself does not impact fertility in most men.
+Only cancers that directly affect the testicles or pituitary gland have specific impacts on fertility.
+For example, testicular cancer can obviously impact fertility and reduce sperm production.

-More often, living with a cancer like mesothelioma, fertility is not affected by the tumors; it is affected by the treatments used to kill cancer cells, remove tumors, and shrink tumors.
-Chemotherapy, radiation therapy, and surgery all have the potential to reduce fertility by damaging the organs that produce sperm or by killing sperm cells.
-This infertility may be partial or total, and temporary or permanent.
+Although mesothelioma does not usually directly impact fertility, the treatments used against this cancer do.
+Chemotherapy, radiation therapy, and surgery can reduce fertility by damaging organs that produce sperm or directly killing sperm cells.
+This infertility may be partial or total and temporary or permanent.

 Chemotherapy and Fertility

-Chemotherapy is a common treatment for mesothelioma, but it is also the treatment most likely to negatively impact fertility.
-Drugs used in chemotherapy are not specific to tumor cells; they target and kill any fast-growing cells in the body, including sperm cells.
-Sperm cells grow and divide rapidly, and so they are often targeted and may be destroyed by chemotherapy drugs.
+Chemotherapy is a standard treatment for mesothelioma and is most likely to reduce fertility.
+Chemo drugs are not specific to tumor cells; instead, they target any fast-growing cells in the body, including healthy sperm cells.
+Because sperm cells grow and divide rapidly, they are often destroyed by the drugs used in chemotherapy.

-The extent of the damage caused by chemotherapy varies and depends on several factors.
-Some men may lose some fertility, but still have some sperm-producing cells left after treatment.
+The damage caused by chemotherapy varies and depends on several factors.
+Some men may lose some fertility but still have some sperm-producing cells left after treatment.
 Others may have all their sperm-producing cells destroyed, rendering them completely and permanently infertile.

-Men over 40 are less likely to recover any of these cells, but the type of chemotherapy drug used and the dose also have an impact.
-Certain drugs are more likely than others to cause infertility, while higher doses of any of the drugs will cause more damage.
-Chemotherapy drugs with the highest risk of infertility include actinomycin D, busulfan, carboplatin, chlorambucil, carmustine, cisplatin, Cytoxan, cytarabine, lomustine, ifosfamide, melphalan, mechlorethamine, and procarbazine.
+Men over forty are less likely to recover these cells; however, the type of chemotherapy drug used and the dose matter.
+Certain drugs are more likely to cause infertility than others, and higher doses of chemotherapy drugs will cause more damage.

 Radiation Therapy and Fertility